AnthonyRodriguezJPM/My_Application/README.md

 ## 🚀 About Me
 I'm a student at Flatiron School currently completing the Phase-1 assessment Project.
 Currently in the process of transitioning careers from Chemical Engineering to Software Engineering.
+I am currently working at JPMC and look forward to moving up within the company and become a software engineer.
+This is one of many projects I will be adding to my portfolio once I graduate from the program.

-# Digital Art Musuem Project
+# Digital Art Museum Project